openSUSE/news-o-o/_posts/2011-04-09-opensuse-weekly-news-issue-170-is-out.markdown

-Let™s see if there is in fact a real problem at all.
-In this article, I™ll tackle specific concerns I™ve noticed and focus on whether these issues present any real concern for us in the long run. (...)
+Letâ€™s see if there is in fact a real problem at all.
+In this article, Iâ€™ll tackle specific concerns Iâ€™ve noticed and focus on whether these issues present any real concern for us in the long run. (...)

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/pub/OWN/common/logos/OWN-oxygen-Credits.png)Feedbackâ–²â–¼

 Do you have comments on any of the things mentioned in this article?
 Then head right over to
-    the [comment section](https://news.opensuse.org/?p=8342) and let us know!
+    the [comment section](http://news.opensuse.org/?p=8342) and let us know!

 Or if you would like to be part of the [openSUSE:Weekly news team](http://en.opensuse.org/openSUSE:Weekly_news_team) then
     check out our team page and join!